Gemma Atkinson: Television

 Atkinson rose to fame playing Lisa Hunter in the Channel 4 soap opera Hollyoaks.
 Atkinson and Marcus Patric (who played the character Ben Davies) subsequently appeared in a spin-off series called Hollyoaks: Let Loose for E4, in which their characters started a new life together in Chester.
 This was followed by Hollyoaks: In the City, also screened on E4.

 Other television roles included appearing as herself in the pilot for Plus One, part of the pilot series Comedy Showcase in October 2009.
 In 2009, she appeared as Ria Crossley, the girlfriend of a drug dealer in The Bill.
 Atkinson also appeared in the British independent film Boogie Woogie, which premiered at the Edinburgh International Film Festival in June 2009.

 In May 2011, Atkinson began filming for her part in the BBC medical drama Casualty.
 She played the part of Tamzin, a paramedic; appearing onscreen from 13 August 2011, but had confirmed via Twitter that she would only appear for ten weeks (10 episodes).
 She left the show on 1 October 2011, after her sixth appearance but later returned to the show as Tamzin for the last time in 2014.

 In 2015, Atkinson began playing the role of Carly Hope in the ITV soap opera Emmerdale.
 Then in November 2021, it was announced that Atkinson will reprise her role as Lisa Hunter in Hollyoaks.

+She has also hosted The Toddler Club on CBeebies.

 Film

-Atkinson appeared in the 2010 horror film called 13Hrs in February 2009 and a UK gangster film called Baseline in March 2009.

 Atkinson played the role of Hannah in the 2011 romantic comedy film How to Stop Being a Loser.
 The film also starred Richard E. Grant, Jill Halfpenny and Pamela Anderson.

-She played the role of Harriett in the 2012 film Airborne.
 In 2013, she starred in a remake of Night of the Living Dead, released in 3D.
 Also in 2013, she appeared in Devil's Pass.

 Atkinson played the role of Rhea Wagner in the 2016 Bollywood film Fever.

-In 2017, Atkinson starred in the horror film Cain Hill, alongside Emmerdale co-star Michael Parr and Kingsman 2 actor Tony Cook.